 Days at nDzuti begin at first light.
-Dawn is exciting – birds greet the day, there may even be lions calling, and the camp-fire still burning as we meet in the dining tent for tea and toast, fruit and cereals.
-Hot boxes are loaded onto open safari vehicles and fleecy blankets are passed out.
+Dawn is exciting – birds greet the day, there may even be lions calling, and the camp-fire still burning as we meet for tea and filter coffee and rusks to dunk.
+A hot box is loaded onto the open safari vehicle and fleecy blankets are passed out.

 Out in the bushveld, the sandy roads are full of animal tracks and we can interpret what went down while we were tucked up in bed.
 Animal tracks may dictate the direction the game drive takes.
 We stop often to view the animals we encounter and to interpret their behavior.